Career : 1952 - 1956

 He played at half-forward in Carlton’s first match of 1956, against Essendon at Windy Hill, but in the aftermath of a meek loss by 28 points, Carlton’s new coach Jim Francis questioned the viability of some of his men, and Robertson was one of three players omitted from the team for the following week.

 A fortnight later, while playing for Carlton Reserves against St Kilda, Ron suffered a serious shoulder injury that curtailed his season, and eventually, ended his league career.

-Career Highlights1952 - Third in the Gardiner Medal, the VFL Reserves Best and Fairest award
+Career Highlights1952 - Tied for Third in the Gardiner Medal, the VFL Reserves Best and Fairest award

 1953 - Reserves Premiership Player

 "Carlton officials were dismayed to learn that Ron Robertson may have played his last game.
 One of the club's most brilliant players of last season, he played with the seconds last Saturday because he lacked match practice.
 In that game his collar-bone was fractured in two places, and the bones were splintered so badly that wiring might be necessary."